MileHacker Logo

 • Summer (June-August): Lightweight, breathable clothing (t-shirts, shorts, light pants).
 Pack a light sweater or a Fleece jacket for cooler evenings.
 A lightweight, Waterproof and windproof jacket (Columbia Watertight II / Arcadia II) comes in handy for rain or mountain trips.
 Long-sleeved shirts offer Sun protection.

 • Fall (September-October): Medium-weight layers (long-sleeved shirts, sweaters, fleece jackets).
 A waterproof and windproof outer shell is still needed.
 Durable pants or jeans.
-A Light scarf and Gloves come in handy as temperatures drop.
+A Light scarf and Gloves come in handy because temperatures drop.

 Winter & Cultural Attire